 MariaDB is an open-source alternative to MySQL and is recommended over MySQL for performance benefits.
 Just ask your web host to use MariaDB if available.

 NGINX is noticeably faster than Apache, as it can support more HTTP requests at the same time.
 Just ask your web host to use NGINX if available.

 Make sure your web host is not doing any of the following:

 - Requiring WordPress to use the web host’s caching system

 - Disabling core WordPress features

-Some WordPress-focused web hosts have artificial limitations to improve performance of WordPress sites, which is useful for static sites such as WordPress blogs.
-However this can create problems for a dynamic application that has thousands of users requesting unique data in real time.
-We recommend sticking with general purpose cloud hosts that provide a lot of performance for the cost, and avoiding any web hosts that limit WordPress and other features.
+Some WordPress-focused web hosts have artificial limitations to improve the performance of WordPress sites, which is useful for static sites such as WordPress blogs.
+However, this can create problems for a dynamic application that has thousands of users requesting unique data in real-time.
+We recommend sticking with general-purpose cloud hosts that provide a lot of performance for the cost, and avoiding any web hosts that limit WordPress and other features.